 Please Share Your Stories!

-I was going to add another video, but it seems that most "weird" or "odd" cat noises on youtube are from people taunting their pets.
+I was going to add another video, but it seems that most "weird" or "odd" cat noises on YouTube are from people taunting their pets.
 This is not okay.
-Here is a highly informative hub on taming an aggressive cat.

 This article is accurate and true to the best of the author’s knowledge.
 It is not meant to substitute for diagnosis, prognosis, treatment, prescription, or formal and individualized advice from a veterinary medical professional.
 Animals exhibiting signs and symptoms of distress should be seen by a veterinarian immediately.